Meta and RedTrack

 Intro

-- Pass all conversion data, including extra conversions, back to Facebook and link it to campaigns for better optimization.
+- Pass all conversion data, including extra conversions, back to Meta and link it to campaigns for better optimization.

-- Automatically pause non-converting creatives and campaigns on Facebook, eliminating manual work.
+- Automatically pause non-converting creatives and campaigns on Meta, eliminating manual work.

-- Keep cost data updated in real time.
+- Keep cost data up to date in real time.

-For all of your Facebook campaigns, no-redirect tracking with a custom tracking domain is better to be used.
+For all your Meta campaigns, use no-redirect tracking with a custom tracking domain.

-The following parameters are sent to Facebook when a conversion is created in RedTrack:
+The following parameters are sent to Meta when a conversion is created in RedTrack:

 Parameter | Description |